Danger in the Lumo-Bay

 Captain Jacques flattened his ears and ducked back down behind the shield of the desk before admitting, “I was trying to steal it.”

 Captain Jacques called out, “You should call the police and arrest us.”
-To Doctor Keller he whispered, “We’ll be safe with the police.
+To Dr. Keller he whispered, “We’ll be safe with the police.
 And a jail cell would be much more comfortable for two hours than hiding under here.”

 After a pause, Henry said, “Come out here with your paws up.”